anuragsetty/llm-reasoning-scaffold/README.md

 ## Executive Summary

-This repository is designed as a portfolio-grade **LLM systems** example aligned with a senior practitioner background (Physics PhD, 10+ years in data science).
+This repository is designed as a portfolio-grade **LLM systems** project for a senior practitioner background (Physics PhD, 10+ years in data science).
 It emphasizes the engineering discipline expected in applied ML and LLM teams: modular architecture, reproducibility, tests that avoid heavy model downloads, and clear separation between library code and notebooks.

 **What reviewers should notice quickly:**